-New 15-16 Applicants (and current CIM students applying for a new program):
+New Spring 2017 Applicants (and current CIM students applying for a new spring program):

 Students seeking need and merit financial assistance must complete the steps outlined below.
-Priority due date for 15-16 applicant aid request documents is February 15, 2015.
+Due date for Spring 2016-2017 applicant aid request documents is November 1st.

 - Free Application for Federal Student Aid (FAFSA)